-You may still have lots of different and complex feelings after your treatment is finished.
+You may still have lots of different and complex feelings after your treatment has ended.
 This is common.
-Any difficult feelings usually get easier to manage over time.
+These feelings usually get easier to manage over time.
 Ask someone from your cancer team for advice if you are finding it hard to cope.